adlnet/xapi-profiles/xapi-profiles-structure.md

 `subregistration` | A variant 2 UUID as specified in RFC 4122.
 This is the subregistration identifier in the requirements above.

 Some Profiles may contain Patterns very similar to Statement data sent by previously existing Learning Record Providers, not strictly following this specification.
 It may be very close, but not follow it in all particulars, such as by missing a registration.
 While the details of how to handle this are outside the scope of this specification, Profiles aware of such existing data SHOULD make note of this and include descriptive language covering the degree of adherence.

-### Implied Patterns

-If a Statement Template is allowed solo, Learning Record Providers MAY send it as an Implied Pattern.
-If it is not, Learning Record Providers MUST NOT send it as an Implied Pattern.
-An Implied Pattern MUST include the profile version in category, and MAY include a registration (and subregistration) as if it were described as a Pattern with a sequence of one statement template, but MAY leave off the registration (and subregistration).

-When checking for pattern match of a Statement with a registration, if there is only one Statement for the registration and it matches a Statement Template that is allowed solo, it MUST be considered an Implied Pattern.
-Implied Patterns MUST NOT be used in Statements with registrations present in multiple statements.

-An allowed solo Statement Template MUST describe when Learning Record Providers are supposed use it as an Implied Pattern.
-While this cannot be checked programmatically, without it Learning Record Providers will be unable to understand the solo usage of Statement Templates.

 ## The Context